leventelist/llog/README.md

 * Edit your station by clicking Edit->Log database.
 This will fire up sqlitebrowser.
 * Once you are happy with your changes, reload the database by clicking File->Reload
+* CLick on the UTC button to get current UTC
+* Click on the 'Summit ref' button the get the closest SOTA reference
+* Fill out all the info you have
+* Click the Log button.
+All data will be saved to the database
 * Enjoy!